agilesix/shai-hulud-response/MANUAL_RUN.md

 .\shai-hulud-scanner.ps1 --background "$env:TEMP\shai-hulud\scan-test"
 ```

+**Note:** When running in local testing mode, you don't need to set the `SECRET` variable - it won't be used.

 ### Quick Local Test (Skip Backgrounding)

 For even simpler local testing, you can also modify the scripts to skip the backgrounding entirely: